 According to Statista, there were close to 204 BILLION mobile app downloads last year.

 The number is not so startling when you consider the extent to which smartphones have penetrated our day-to-day lives – users spend an average of three hours and 15 minutes on their phones every day, with the top 20% of smartphone users spending upwards of four and a half hours.
-This trend shows no signs of slowing down, and if you want to take your business to the next level, a mobile app is your pass to the fast lane.
+This mobile app development trend shows no signs of slowing down, and if you want to take your business to the next level, a mobile app is your pass to the fast lane.

-There are several cost calculators for estimations, but it cannot be a simple process that can determine the app development cost.
 The cost of developing a mobile app depends upon several factors:

 1. Business Model